pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 This search of the stack can be guided by
 "stack maps":{% sidenote 'stack maps' 'For details, see [Compiler Support for Garbage Collection in a Statically Typed Language][diwan-moss-hudson], Diwan Moss and Hudson (1992).' %}
-compiler-generated metadata providing a mapping from a code address{% sidenote 'code-address' 'This mapping need not have entries for *every* address from the program instruction stream; we can make do with just the addresses of *call-sites* into runtime routines that could call into the GC.' %}
+compiler-generated metadata providing a mapping from a code address{% sidenote 'code-address' 'This mapping need not have an entry for *every* address from the program instruction stream; we can make do with just the addresses of *call-sites* into runtime routines that could cause a GC.' %}
-to the set of stack slots{% sidenote 'stack-map-slot' 'More specifically, the offset in a stack frame of a slot, and any relevant type: information needed by the GC the compiler opted to include.' %}
+to the set of stack slots{% sidenote 'stack-map-slot' 'More specifically, the offset in a stack frame of a slot, and any relevant type information needed by the GC the compiler opted to include.' %}
 that hold values of interest.

 However, restricting the roots to live solely on the stack may be